hobbytp/ShuTong/README.md

-# ShuTong
+# ShuTong (书童)

-**ShuTong** is an intelligent, AI-powered screen time tracker that helps you understand how you spend your digital life.
-Built with Electron, React, and local AI capabilities, it records your activity and provides insightful analysis without compromising privacy.
+**ShuTong** is an intelligent, AI-powered screen time tracker / personal context assistant that captures, analyzes, and organizes your digital life.
+It refers to [Dayflow](https://github.com/JerryZLiu/Dayflow), [MineContext](https://github.com/volcengine/MineContext) and ChatGPT Pulse ideas.

+ShuTong is built with Electron, React, and local/remote AI capabilities, it records your activity and provides insightful analysis without compromising privacy (with local LLM only if you configured).

+This project is still under development.

-## ✨ Features
+## Features

-- **🔍 AI-Powered Analysis**: Automatically categorizes your activities and generates summaries using advanced LLMs (OpenAI, Gemini, etc.).
+- **AI-Powered Analysis**: Automatically categorizes your activities and generates summaries using LLMs (OpenAI-compatible providers, Gemini, etc.).
+- **Pulse Agent**: A LangGraph-powered reasoning engine that provides:
+    - **Briefing**: Daily summaries of your activities.
+    - **Action**: Proactive suggestions based on your current context.
+    - **Sprouting**: Connecting related ideas and activities.
+    - **Challenge**: Reflective questions to help you grow.
+- **Semantic Search**: Powered by vector database **LanceDB**, allowing you to search your history using natural language.
-- **🎥 Screen Recording & Timelapse**: Captures your day in the background and lets you review it with a high-performance timelapse player.
+- **Screen Recording & Timelapse**: Captures your day in the background and lets you review it with a high-performance timelapse player.
+- **Dynamic Batching**: Intelligently groups screenshots into meaningful activity segments based on visual and contextual similarity.
-- **🤖 MCP Support**: Built-in support for the Model Context Protocol (MCP) to extend capabilities with external tools.
+- **MCP Support(TBD)**: Built-in support for the Model Context Protocol (MCP) to extend capabilities with external tools.
-- **🔒 Privacy First**: All data is stored locally on your device.
-You own your data.
+- **Privacy First**: All data, including screenshots and vector embeddings, is stored locally on your device.
-- **⚡ Automation Ready**: Control recording via deep links (`shutong://`), perfect for integration with Raycast, Alfred, or Shortcuts.
+- **Automation Ready**: Control recording via deep links (`shutong://`), perfect for integration with Raycast, Alfred, or Shortcuts.

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites

 - Node.js (v18 or higher)
 - npm or yarn
+- FFmpeg (optional; required for generating activity videos)

 ### Installation